 “I am sad that the season is over because it has been such a successful one.
 Our landmark partnership with Formula 1 – the world’s premier motor racing series – has given our immensely talented group of drivers the chance to showcase their skills on the sport’s biggest stage, and they have seized the opportunity with both hands.
 I would like to thank Formula 1 and all of our partners – Acronis, Bristol Street Motors, Heineken, Hankook, PUMA, ROKiT, Ferrari Trento, U-Mask and Waterbox – for their continued support.
 Roll on 2022!”

-For a full breakdown of season standings and race results, visit here.
+For a full breakdown of season standings and race results, visit the 2021 season page.